dotslashapaar/DareAngel/list_of_dares.md

 - I dare you to drink alcohol just before you're legally allowed in your region.
 - I dare you to run away when security asks you to leave a public area.
 - I dare you to sneak into a movie theater without paying.
-- I dare you to jaywalk across a quiet street. (done)
+- I dare you to jaywalk across a quiet street.

 ## Consent and Privacy Violation Dares